Code of Conduct for Social Fraternities and Sororities

 The name of the University, the official seal, the motto, the Ram mascot, replicas and facsimiles of campus buildings or any logo or graphic representation of these symbols are all registered trademarks of Shepherd University.
 These symbols are for the exclusive use and official representation of the University.

 Requests to use the registered trademarks shall be communicated to the Executive Director for University Communications.
 In the case of student organizations, the request must first be authorized by the Vice President for Campus Services.
 Specifically prohibited is the use of the University’s name or other insignia in fundraising campaigns, which have not been authorized by the Executive Vice President of the Shepherd University Foundation.
 In general, no solicitations in the name of the University are permitted except those coordinated through the Executive Vice President of the Shepherd University Foundation.

 - The university does not assume liability or responsibility for risk associated with activities that take place off-campus; therefore, officers of student groups should realize that the student group stands alone in its assumption of risk at these programs

 - Officers must take “reasonable care” to insure that local, state, and federal laws are upheld

 - Officers must make every effort to care for the safety and security of guests either on- or off-campus.
 Officers, members, and guests may be held liable for violations of the student conduct code as well as local, state, and federal laws

-- No on-campus or off-campus social events may be held by student groups during the week of final examinations unless approved by the Vice President for Student Affairs
+- No on-campus or off-campus Social events may be held by student groups during the week of final examinations unless approved by the Vice President for Student Affairs or designee

 - Student groups participating in any activity that disrupts the normal operations of the university and/or infringes on the right of other members of the local community will be held accountable under the university’s code of conduct